 |A’ja Wilson||Las Vegas Aces|

 Power Forwards in Today's NBA

-Although the main duties of a power forward include posting up and setting screens, in today's modern NBA, the power forward is a shooter, who can stretch his range all the way out to the three-point line.
-He is often called a stretch four if he is able to shoot from that distance.
-This change throughout history has allowed many players to play some power forward even though it is not their main position.
-Lebron James is a great example of that.
+In today's modern NBA, the power forward has become more of a shooter who can stretch their range all the way out to the three-point line.
+They are also often called a stretch four if they are able to shoot from that distance.
+This change has allowed many players, most notably Lebron James, to play as power forward even though it is not their main position.